top of page

 Wesley's Vision: Personal & Social Holiness

-The Wesleyan tradition highlights the importance of personal and social holiness, resulting from the eighteenth-century revival movements.
-John Wesley (1703–1791) famously stated, "There is no holiness but social holiness."
+The Wesleyan tradition offers a distinctive vision of Christian life that contrasts Dreher's focus on withdrawal.
+John Wesley (1703–1791), the founder of Methodism, advocated for personal and social holiness, arguing that we must pursue sanctification and live it out in society.
+He famously stated, "There is no holiness but social holiness."
+Wesley's focus on holiness in daily life, rather than retreat into isolated communities, provides a compelling alternative to The Benedict Option.
+In the Wesleyan tradition, holiness is not merely a matter of personal piety but a transformational way of life that seeks to engage with and uplift society.
 While the idea of secluding oneself from society, as suggested in The Benedict Option, may appear contradictory to the mission of societal transformation, we would do better to see it as a method of reforming the world from within—a deliberate step back to fortify our impact.

 According to this perspective, Wesleyan believers are not interested in forming self-contained virtuous communities.
-Their goal is also to foster spiritual and social revival that spreads the love of Christ outward.
-Just as Wesley preached in open fields, bringing the gospel to areas of need, modern Evangelicals can also adopt the Benedict Option to prepare themselves for service.
+Our goal is also to foster spiritual and social revival that spreads the love of Christ outward.
+Just as Wesley preached in open fields, bringing the gospel to areas of need, we Evangelicals may also adopt The Benedict Option to prepare ourselves for service.
 Communities centered on spiritual practices and purposeful living are platforms for nurturing individuals to become messengers of grace and truth.
 The emphasis on holiness is not about seclusion but about bringing about change—within individuals and society.
 Wesleyan theology challenges us to consider: How can our communities shine as examples of love, justice, and truth in a world searching for hope?

 Jesus watching the city of Jerusalem